 of the team organization that you select.

-We will hold weekly project meetings during a portion of class.
+We will hold weekly project meets during the last portion of class on

 agenda.
 Prior to some of the meetings, someone from the group

 will give a presentation related to a particular deliverable or some

 other topic that becomes relevant to the project.
 However, you

 should also expect to hold additional project meetings outside of class